Scientists finally solve mystery of Jupiter’s spectacular X-ray auroras

 A similar phenomenon occurs on Earth, which creates the aurora borealis – also known as the Northern Lights – that is seen during the colder months in the northernmost countries.

 But Jupiter’s auroras are much more powerful than Earth’s in that they release hundreds of gigawatts of energy.
-This energy from Jupiter’s north and south poles is so powerful that it would be enough to briefly provide power for every human.
+This energy from Jupiter’s north and south poles is so intense that it would be enough to provide power briefly for every human.

-A research team, co-led by University College London (UCL) and the Chinese Academy of Sciences in Beijing, has finally figures out how these auroras are created after 40 years.
+A research team, co-led by University College London (UCL) and the Chinese Academy of Sciences in Beijing, has finally figured out how these auroras are created after 40 years.

 The scientists found that the X-rays were triggered by regular vibrations in Jupiter’s magnetic field lines that surround the planet in vertical loops that connect from its north pole to its south pole.

-These vibrations create waves of plasma – ionised gas – that send heavy ion particles “surfing” along the magnetic field lines until they smash into the planet’s atmosphere, which releases colossal amounts of energy in the form of X-rays.
+These vibrations create waves of plasma – ionised gas – that send heavy ion particles “surfing” along the magnetic field lines until they smash into the planet’s atmosphere, and release colossal amounts of energy in the form of X-rays.

-The X-rays bursts were produced every 27 minutes in the scientists’ observations.
+The X-ray bursts were produced every 27 minutes in the scientists’ observations.

-The charged ion particles that smash into Jupiter’s atmosphere originate from volcanic gas pouring into space from giant volcanoes on Io, one of Jupiter’s 79 moons.
+The charged ion particles, that collide with Jupiter’s atmosphere, originate from volcanic gas pouring into space from giant volcanoes on Io, one of Jupiter’s 79 moons.

-This gas becomes ionised, meaning its atoms are stripped of electrons due to collisions in Jupiter’s immediate environment, and forms a doughnut ring of plasma around Jupiter known as the Io Plasma Torus.
+This gas becomes ionised – its atoms are stripped of electrons due to collisions in Jupiter’s immediate environment – and forms a doughnut ring of plasma around Jupiter known as the Io Plasma Torus.

 Dr William Dunn, of UCL Mullard Space Science Laboratory, said: “We have seen Jupiter producing X-ray aurora for four decades, but we didn’t know how this happened.
 We only knew they were produced when ions crashed into the planet’s atmosphere.